craigshoemaker/tensies/test/data/create-function-app-linux-app-service-plan.md

 ---
-title: Create a function app on Linux from the Azure portal
+title: Create a function app on Linux from the Azure portal | Microsoft Docs
 description: Learn how to create your first Azure Function for serverless execution using the Azure portal.
 author: ggailey777
 manager: gwallace